EspressoSystems/espresso-polygon-zkevm-demo/README.md

 `"test test test test test test test test test test test junk"` mnemonic to interact with the RPCs of the two zkevm-nodes.

-One way to interact with the demo is to add a custom networks in Metamask with the following parameters
+One way to interact with the demo is to add custom networks in Metamask with the following parameters

 - Network name: espresso-polygon-zkevm-1
 - New RPC URL: http://localhost:18126